DNNCommunity/DNNDocs/content/features/dnn-overview/index.md

 DNN Corp offers two products built on top of DNN Platform:

-*   DNN Evoq Content includes everything in the DNN Platform, plus additional features to make it easier to publish great content.
+*   **Evoq Content** includes everything in the DNN Platform, plus additional features to make it easier to publish great content.
-*   DNN Evoq Engage includes everything in the DNN Evoq Content, plus additional features focused on building a community and on social activities.
+*   **Evoq Engage** includes everything in the Evoq Content, plus additional features focused on building a community and on social activities.

 ## Personas